Bastardkb/bastardkb.github.io/help/bodge_wiring.md

 ![](../assets/pics/debug/bodgewire/3.jpg)

 Use your wire strippers to remove a small amount of insulation from both ends.
-The uninsulated tip should be a few milimeters long.
+The uninsulated tip should be a few millimeters long.

 ![](../assets/pics/debug/bodgewire/4.jpg)